angzhaoyu/Training-and-dynamics-calculations/README.md

 # Training-and-dynamics-calculations
+his version has been deprecated.
+For the latest version, please see AdsorbML-FT!!!!!!!!!!

 Fine-tuning the EquiformerV2 model to accelerate DFT calculations for CO reduction to C1 products on Cu3M1 alloys, and solving the corresponding steady-state approximation method.
 # Computational Framework for CO Reduction on Cu3M1 Alloys